User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 Brands are now expected to respect both the creator’s intellectual property and their control over how their content is used.

-When handled the right way, UGC can boost performance across your marketing mix without crossing legal lines.
+When handled the right way, UGC can increase performance across your marketing mix without crossing legal lines.

 That’s why, in this guide, we’ll walk you through: